jahnavikurra/my-health-one/README.md

 4. Visit [http://localhost:3000/](http://localhost:3000/).
 5. To check the responsiveness of the mobile application use inspect mode and the click on the mobile and tab icon.

+Steps to follow for getting a drink:

+1.Enter the Number of cents and click on the drink you want to select.It will give remaing change in return.
+2.It will decrease the count of the product once it is selected.
+3.If we want the original count we need to Hard refresh the Cache.